LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/KnowledgeAI/knowledgeai-agent-assist-overview.md

 * **Recommend answers to agents**.
 Provide answers from your internal CMS to your agents inline within digital conversations to make the agents more effective and consistent.
 [Get started here](https://developers.liveperson.com/conversation-orchestrator-agent-assist-overview.html)

 * **Recommend automations to agents**.
 Enable your agents to use recommended bot flows to manage repeatable activities, freeing the agents up for more meaningful conversations.
 [Get started here](https://developers.liveperson.com/conversation-orchestrator-agent-assist-overview.html)

-* **Set up SmartReply and SmartCompose.** Talk to your LivePerson account representative for details.